-The PRRD is proposing to repeal the Peace River Regional District Zoning Amendment Bylaw No. 2316 (Cannabis-Related Business), 2018 and replace it with Peace River Regional District Zoning Amendment Bylaw No. 2377 (Cannabis), 2020 which will implement clear and definitive requirements in the Regional District Zoning bylaw for the regulation of cannabis retail establishments in the PRRD:
+The Peace River Regional District Zoning Amendment Bylaw No. 2316 (Cannabis-Related Business), 2018 has been replaced with Peace River Regional District Zoning Amendment Bylaw No. 2377 (Cannabis), 2020 which implements clear and definitive requirements in the Regional District Zoning bylaw for the regulation of cannabis retail establishments in the PRRD:

 Where permitted, cannabis retail stores may not be located on properties within: